A simple example

 These weightings will also decay so that the most recent stats have the strongest effect on the predictions.

 The project is a work in progress as we constantly look to widen our data sources and improve our algorithms.

 As these algorithms grow in power and popularity, more and more people will start using them until everyone realises it's stupid to bet against them.

-In the near future you won't be able to make money this way so sign up now before it's too late and come join us on the beach!
+In the near future you won't be able to make money this way so sign up now before it's too late!

 For more info on Machine Learning see R2D3's fantastic A Visual Introduction to Machine Learning